haarcuba/pimped_subprocess/README.md

 By default it uses the `latin-1` encoding, since this encoding never produces decoding errors, but you can change it if you like.

+## Windows Support

+This library leans on the `pty` module which seems to be unavailable for Windows.
+Hence, this is a Unix only library, sorry.